Skip to content

 SESSION_KEY="generate a secret key using 'openssl rand -hex 32'"

-FRONTEND_ORIGIN_DEV="http://localhost" # the url of the web frontend, so as to avoid CORS errors
+FRONTEND_ORIGIN_DEV="http://localhost" # Web frontend URL to avoid CORS errors

-5. Else, set the environment variables in .env as:
+5. Otherwise, set the environment variables in .env as follows:

 CLIENT_ID="client_ID" # Google Auth Secret